KD2199/KD2199/README.md

 👋 Hello, I’m Karan Dave,

-Python Developer and Entry-Level Data Scientist.
-I have worked on python web framework(Django, REST) , automation tool (Selenium) , databases like MySQL, SQLite, PostgreSQL and Firebase.
+Python Developer with experience of working with Django and Django Rest API.
+Also having experience of writing Unit and Pytest for testing the python web applications and integrating the third-party API with an application.

 Mail me @ dave_karan@outlook.com